-Computer: A computer running Max/MSP, and the software you download at my website for the piece.
+Computer: A computer running Max/MSP, and the software you download from my website for the piece.

 Audio Interface and Computer Output: One ADC input (input #1) and a minimum of two DAC outputs (output #1 and #2).
-(Some pieces use more than two outputs).
+(Some pieces use more than two outputs and/or inputs).

 Amplification: The instrument should be amplified (for ensemble pieces, separate amplification is needed for each instrument.
-One microphone per instrument is sufficient except for piano, which requires two in the typical fashion that pianos are usually amplified.)
+One microphone per instrument is sufficient except for piano, which requires two in the typical fashion that pianos are usually amplified for low and high strings, and percussion may need from 1 to 4 microphones depending on the setup.)
 Cardioid or hyper-cardioid microphones should be used in all cases.